textmate/manual/pages/020-projects.md

 Opening files from the file browser is done by single-clicking the file’s icon, double-clicking the file name, or using command-down (⌘↓) when focus is in the file browser.

 Descending into file packages or application bundles can be done either by selecting :menu:`Show Package Contents` from the context menu, or by holding option (⌥) while double-clicking the item or single-clicking the item’s icon.

-### Creating New Items

-New files and folders can be created using :menu:`File → New File (⇧⌘N)` and :menu:`File → New Folder (⌃⌘N)`.
-The location of the new item is determined by the current selection in the file browser.
-If something is selected, then the new item will be created at the same level as the selected item(s), one exception is that selecting an expanded folder item will create the new item as a descendent of the selected folder.

-When creating a new file, the file type is read via :ref:`file settings` using the `fileType` key scoped to `attr.untitled`.
-If for example we wish new files in our :file:`/path/to/project/manual` should default to markdown, then create :file:`/path/to/project/manual/.tm_properties` containing:

-	[ attr.untitled ]
-	fileType = "text.html.markdown"

-This setting is also used by :menu:`File → New Tab (⌥⌘N)`.

 ### Location and Selections